Privacy Policy

 The European operating company of PayPal is PayPal (Europe) S.à.r.l. et Cie, S.C.A., 22-24 Boulevard Royal L-2449, Luxembourg.

-Selects the relevant person during the order process in our online shop as payment option “PayPal” as the payment method during the ordering process in our online shop, the data of the person concerned will be automatically transmitted to PayPal.
-By selecting this payment option, the data subject consents to the transfer of data required for payment processing to PayPal. a25> payment processing required transfer personal data for.
+If you select “PayPal” as your payment method during checkout in our online shop, your data will be automatically transferred to PayPal.
+By selecting this payment option, you consent to the transfer of personal data required for payment processing.

 The personal data transmitted to PayPal usually includes first name, last name, address, email address, IP address, telephone number, mobile phone number, or other data necessary for payment processing.
 Personal data related to the respective order is also necessary for the execution of the purchase contract.

-The transmission of the data is for the purpose of payment processing and fraud prevention.
-The responsible party for the processing responsible will be PayPal personal data in particular then transmit, if there is a legitimate interest in the transmission is given .
-The between PayPal and the a29> for the processing responsible exchanged personal data will be by PayPal under certain circumstances to credit agencies transmitted.
-This transfer is intended for the purpose of identity and credit checks.
+The transmission of data is for the purpose of payment processing and fraud prevention.
+The controller will transfer personal data to PayPal, particularly when there is a legitimate interest in doing so.
+Personal data exchanged between PayPal and the controller may be transferred by PayPal to credit agencies.
+This transfer is intended for identity and creditworthiness checks.

 PayPal may disclose personal data to affiliated companies and service providers or subcontractors to the extent necessary to fulfill contractual obligations or to process the data on behalf of PayPal.